pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 phrases wherever appropriate.
 For example, "the treatment on page 5," or "a treatment," or "John."

-When we formally define a concept in OWL, i.e. issue an URI to it, we shall refer to the URI, as we refer to all URI's in the text with `typewriter font`.
+When we formally define a concept in OWL and issue an URI to it, we shall refer to the URI, as we refer to all URI's in the text with `typewriter font`.
 URI's of classes and vocabularies will be in `MajorCamelCase`.
 URI's of relationships will be in `minorCamelCase`.
 URI's of individuals `will-be-hyphenated`.